memgraph/docs/cypher-manual/clauses/with.md

 ## 1. Filter on aggregate functions

-Aggregated results have to pass through a `WITH` if you want to filter them.
+Aggregated results have to pass through a `WITH` if you want to filter them:

 ```cypher
 MATCH (p:Person { name: 'John' })--(person)-->()